expo/expo/docs/pages/distribution/app-signing.md

 > **Note:** Unless you submitted your app to the Google Play Store in 2017 or earlier, this probably does not apply to you.

-In order to use app signing by Google Play, follow instructions bellow.
+In order to use app signing by Google Play, follow the instructions below.

 1. Backup your old keystore and credentials with `expo fetch:android:keystore`